Jack Moore (basketball)

 Jack Moore (December 26, 1959 – March 3, 1984) was an American college basketball player.
-He played collegiately at Nebraska and was the 1982 Frances Pomeroy Naismith Award for the best player in the country under six feet tall.
+He played for the Nebraska Cornhuskers and was selected for the Frances Pomeroy Naismith Award in 1982 as the best player in the country under six feet tall.
+Moore was selected in the 1982 NBA draft by the Kansas City Kings but did not play professionally and instead worked as a stockbroker.
+He was killed in a plane crash in 1984.

 College career

 Moore, a 5'9" point guard, came to Nebraska after leading his Muncie Central High School team to an Indiana state championship in 1978.
 Moore was a standout for the Cornhuskers on and off the court from 1978 to 1982.
 He was a first team All-Big Eight choice as a senior and finished second nationally in free throw percentage in both his junior and years.
 In the classroom, Moore made the academic all-conference team three years and was a second team Academic All-American as a senior.
 Nationally, he was awarded the Frances Pomeroy Naismith Award as the country's best player under six feet tall.

 For his career, Moore scored 1,204 ponts and finished his career with a .901 free throw percentage – both a Big Eight and Nebraska record.
 Moore also holds the Nebraska record for free throw percentage in a season with .939 in 1981–82.